-Research shows that 80-90% of children who are genderdysphoric eventually become comfortable living as their biological sex. bill waiting to be drawn in the ballot which would criminalise those - including parents - who seek to help children with gender dysphoria live comfortably in their own bodies.87)
+Research shows that 80-90% of children who are genderdysphoric eventually become comfortable living as their biological sex.

 Are We Sterilising Children?

 The "gender-affirmative" model of medical treatment is new, poorly studied, and rife with ethical problems.
 Because this treatment protocol prevents the natural sexual maturation of a child's reproductive organs, it often results in permanent sterility for the children to whom it is prescribed.
 Minor children cannot possibly consent to, or even understand, the risks inherent in this approach.